James F. Byrnes: World War II

-Byrnes left the Supreme Court to head Roosevelt's Office of Economic Stabilization, which dealt with the vitally-important issues of prices and taxes.
+Byrnes left the Supreme Court to head Roosevelt's Office of Economic Stabilization, which dealt with the vitally important issues of prices and taxes.
 How powerful the new office would become depended entirely on Byrnes's political skills, and Washington insiders soon reported that he was fully in charge.
 In May 1943, he became head of the Office of War Mobilization, a new agency that supervised the Office of Economic Stabilization.
 Under the leadership of Byrnes, the program managed newly constructed factories across the country that used raw materials, civilian and military production, and transportation for United States Armed Forces personnel and was credited with providing the employment that was needed to bring an official end to the Great Depression.
 Thanks to his political experience, his probing intellect, his close friendship with Roosevelt, and in no small part his own personal charm, Byrnes was soon exerting influence over many facets of the war effort that were not technically under his departmental jurisdiction.
 Many in Congress and the press began referring to Byrnes as the "Assistant President."

 Many expected that Byrnes would be the Democratic nominee in 1944 for vice president in Franklin D. Roosevelt's 1944 reelection campaign, replacing Henry A. Wallace, who was strongly felt by party officials to be too eccentric to replace an ailing president who would likely die before his next term ended.
 Roosevelt refused to endorse anybody other than Wallace.
 He had a personal preference for US Supreme Court justice William O. Douglas.
 Byrnes was on Roosevelt's list but was hardly his first choice.
 In a July meeting at the White House, the party bosses pressed hard for Senator Harry S. Truman of Missouri, and Roosevelt issued a statement saying he would support either Truman or Douglas.
 Byrnes was regarded as too conservative for organized labor; some big city bosses opposed him as an ex-Catholic who would offend Catholics; and blacks were wary of his opposition to racial integration.
-In short, Byrnes never had a serious chance at being nominated for vice-president, and the nomination went instead to Truman.
+In short, Byrnes never had a serious chance at being nominated for vice president, and the nomination went instead to Truman.

 Roosevelt brought Byrnes to the Yalta Conference in early 1945 in which he seemed to favor Soviet plans.
 Written in shorthand, his notes comprise one of the most complete records of the "Big Three" Yalta meetings.
 At the same time, Byrnes did not participate in the foreign ministers' meetings or the direct meetings between Roosevelt, Winston Churchill, and Joseph Stalin.
 After the Conference, he was influential in convincing the U.S. Congress and the general public to accept the terms of the agreement.

+In 1945, Byrnes was awarded the Distinguished Service Medal by President Truman for his work in the Office of War Mobilization.